tigerlab-ai/tiger/TigerTune/README.md

 The setup for training and evaluation can be effortlessly executed provided you possess a jsonl file containing data entries with two fields: `Input`, `Output`.

 ### Text Classification
-For training dataset, the input csv dataset is key'ed with "comment_text", while the output csv dataset is key'ed with "isToxic".
+For training dataset, the input csv dataset is key'ed with `comment_text`, while the output csv dataset is key'ed with `isToxic`.
 The same for validation dataset and test dataset.
 To note, we splitted the input and output into 2 separate files for training and validation dataset to make it easier to be consumed in code.